Ask Us A Question

 Question: What is the proper way to put the brace or prosthesis on my patient?

-Response: Special Fitting and Adjustment instructions for applying the brace are provided to you when we deliver each custom brace.
-A copy of these instructions can also be found in Education.
+Response: Special Fit and Care instructions for applying the brace are provided to you when we deliver each custom brace.

 Question: Does the pet's hair have to be shaved?

-Response: Generally, no shaving or trimming is required.
+Response: No shaving or trimming is required.
 Hair provides good padding.